 Crashing the Dance uses artificial intelligence techniques to predict how the NCAA Men's Basketball Committee will select and seed teams for the tournament.
-Over the last six seasons, Crashing the Dance has successfully predicted 96 percent of the at-large teams and 88 percent of seeds within one of their actual seed line.
-For the 2015 tournament, CTD correctly picked 35 of 36 at-large selections and 62 of 68 (91%) within one seed line of their actual seed, ranking in the top 10 on the Bracket Matrix.
-It also marks the sixth time in seven seasons where CTD outperformed the average bracketologist.
+Over the last six seasons, Crashing the Dance has successfully predicted 96 percent of the at-large teams and 91 percent of seeds within one of their actual seed line.
+For the 2017 tournament, CTD correctly forecast all 36 at-large selections and 62 of 68 (91%) within one seed line of their actual seed, ranking 14th out of 174 entries on the Bracket Matrix.
+It also marks the fifth straight season and eighth time in nine seasons where CTD outperformed the average bracketologist.
 Browse the latest results by clicking the links above or read on for more details about how we do it.

 Each spring, bracketologists around the country do their best to trump the NCAA Men's Basketball Committee in selecting, seeding, and filling out the bracket for the NCAA Division I Men's Basketball Championship (a.k.a., the Big Dance).
 They pore over the same "nitty gritty" reports seen by the committee, analyzing RPI, polls, wins in the last 10 games, and conference performance.

 The committee comprises a rotating set of athletic directors and conference commissioners.
 Each year, several members move out and several others take their place.
 This creates continuity in the body building the bracket, presumably leading to continuity in the process itself.
 The principles and procedures (PDF) themselves are also fairly well defined (not to mention analyzed and simulated).
 However, the committee's deliberations are kept highly secret.
 This makes it difficult to know whether they weigh certain factors more than others.